Drilling Holes For Containment

 cables will need to pass through walls, floors, or risers.
 Whether you're running conduit, trunking, tray, or basket, these services often need to cross between rooms or fire compartments — and that means carefully planned openings in solid construction / riser openings etc.

 At Prime Cut Diamond Drilling, we support electricians, M&E contractors, and containment specialists by providing clean, accurate penetrations exactly where needed.
 But just as important as the hole itself is making sure it’s done in line with fire safety regulations and cable containment standards.
+We specialise in Diamond drilling london, essex and south east.

 This article breaks down what you need to know when planning and installing electrical containment through walls — including the regulationsfire-stopping considerations, and how our work fits into your installation.